 Every March, college basketball fans from across the country prepare to watch the exciting match-ups and shocking upsets that take place during the annual National Collegiate Athletic Association (NCAA) March Madness basketball tournament.
 During this two-and-a-half-week period, 132 men’s and women’s basketball teams take part in a single-elimination style tournament, designed to showcase the best collegiate basketball teams in the nation.
 This year, while many athletes have demonstrated their capability and talent on the courts, notable accomplishments have also been made on the sidelines.

 While both men’s and women’s tournaments follow nearly identical formats and take place at the same time, this year many female athletes have voiced their resentment and frustrations towards the NCAA because of several disparities between the treatment of male and female athletes.
-Many female basketball players took to social media to demand action directly from the NCAA.
+Many female basketball players took to social media platforms to demand action directly from the NCAA.
 These women used social media as a tool to amplify their concerns and to hold the NCAA accountable for their sexist measures.

 Social media first began to buzz with complaints directed at the NCAA due to the unequal distribution of training equipment for the duration of the tournament.
 To many female athletes’ dismay, their so-called training space was simply 16 dumbbells and a few yoga mats.
 In comparison, their male counterparts were provided with a large training facility stocked with a myriad of equipment and resources.